 What Do You Do After an Injury at Work or Elsewhere to Strengthen Any Claims You May Have?

 There are specific steps that you have to take whenever you are injured at work.
 These include informing your supervisor, filling out an incident report, seeking medical treatment, and filing your claim.
 Yet, beyond this, particularly if you believe you may have a third party personal injury claim in Savannah, Georgia, you also need to gather evidence and collect information.
 You need to collect the contact information of any witnesses, and also take photos of the scene of the incident.
 If there is a defective product, then you should ensure that it is not disposed of, as you will need it later.
 If it is an auto accident, get the contact and insurance information of the other driver.
 If it is a premises liability accident, get the contact and insurance information of the home or business owner.
 Then, write down everything that you remember while the accident is still fresh in your mind.
 All of this will help you to prove your case when you pursue a Savannah, Georgia, personal injury claim later.

 How Can You Tell if You Have a Valid Third Party Personal Injury Claim in Savannah, Georgia?

 If you have any suspicion that your work injury was caused by or contributed to by the negligence of anyone other than yourself, your employer, or your co-workers, then you should act quickly to pursue any claims you may have.
 You can pursue a workers’ compensation claim and a third party personal injury claim at the same time.
-If you aren’t sure whether or not you have a third party personal injury claim, or if you suspect that you may, contact the Savannah, Georgia, personal injury attorneys at the Bader Law Firm to schedule a free consultation and learn about your options.
+If you aren’t sure whether or not you have a third party personal injury claim, or if you suspect that you may, contact the Savannah, Georgia, personal injury attorneys at the Bader Scott Injury Lawyers to schedule a free consultation and learn about your options.